 The Immunology and Microbiology Program Plan varies from the BSBT - GENERAL Program curriculum.
 It has different pre-requirements and requires a separate application.

-The Immunology and Microbiology track will provide students with a focused education in immunology and microbiology as well as laboratory skills.
+The Immunology and Microbiology Program Plan will provide students with a focused education in immunology and microbiology as well as laboratory skills.
 The goal will be to enhance career advancement in education or industry or prepare a student for a career in research, including further training in graduate and professional programs.
 Importantly, this program will provide extensive hands-on research experience, where students will be trained in research laboratories located within the department of Immunology and Microbiology at the University of Colorado School of Medicine.
-Students will complete 36 units that include core course work, electives and participation in cutting-edge research, as well as write and defend a thesis.
+Students will complete 38 units that include core course work, electives and participation in cutting-edge research, as well as write and defend a thesis.
 Of these 38 credits, a minimum of 3 and a maximum of 6 credits have to be earned through thesis work.

 Students will perform 5-week rotations in 3 labs over the course of one semester, spending a minimum of 10 hours per week in the lab.
 Students will learn about the research and gain hands on experience in several laboratories.
 Following the rotations, the student will choose a lab to complete their thesis work for the remaining time in the program.
 Students will spend at least 20 hours/week working in the lab on a research thesis project.
 This project will be documented as a Master’s thesis and defended orally as a requirement for graduation.
 Please see the Department of Immunology and Microbiology website to learn about specific research areas and laboratories